rackerlabs/support-how-to/content/cloud-servers/elliptic-curve-operations.md

 `openssl ec -in p8file.pem -outform DER -out tradfile.der`

 **Note**: You cannot encrypt a traditional format EC private key in DER format.
-In fact, if you attempt to do so, the argument is silently ignored.
+If you attempt to do so, the argument is silently ignored.
 The same is not true for PKCS8 files.
 These files can still be encrypted even in DER format.
-For example, the following example converts a traditional format key file to an encrypted PKCS8 format DER encoded key:
+For example, the following example converts a traditional format key file to an encrypted PKCS8 format DER-encoded key:

 `openssl pkcs8 -topk8 -in tradfile.pem -outform DER -out p8file.der`